javimosch/debug-frontend/README.md

 ## Features

-*   **Lightweight and dependency-free:** Pure JavaScript, no external libraries needed.
+*   **Lightweight and Zero-Dependency:** Built with pure JavaScript, `debug-frontend` has no external dependencies.
+This ensures a minimal bundle size and eliminates concerns about third-party vulnerabilities, making it a secure and efficient choice for your projects.
 *   **Namespace-based logging:** Enable and disable logs for specific parts of your application.
 *   **Automatic Console Overriding:** Automatically overrides the native `console` methods to provide namespaced logging out of the box.
 *   **Runtime UI:** A built-in UI to control debug namespaces at runtime, triggered by a keyboard shortcut (Shift+D+Enter) or by calling `console.configure()`.